AtsushiSakai/PyJSONViewer/README.md

 >: JSONFormat()

-# Open a link with a brower
+# Open a link with a browser

 If a URL is included in a json file,